Sample Collection and Transport Guidelines

 To ensure the safety of our staff, leaking or improperly packaged samples, may not be processed.

 1. Use the container (primary container) provided in the collection kit or as indicated in this guide.
-See individual sections for specific collection and labeling instructions.
-If capped, ensure it is fully closed to prevent leakage.
+For collection and labelling instructions for specific tests, please visit the corresponding test page(s) on the eLab handbook website.

-2. Place the securely sealed primary container into plastic 'biohazard bag' (secondary container).
+2. Ensure that the primary sample container is securely closed to prevent leakage.
+Place the securely sealed primary container into plastic 'biohazard bag' (secondary container).
 Wrap the primary container or place enough absorbent material (this is not supplied with collection kits, e.g. paper towel, clean gauze or tissue paper) in the bag to totally absorb sample should the primary container leak or break.
-Only 1 sample per biohazard bag should be included, even if the samples come from the same patient (an exception is blood samples collected in standard vacutainer containers, which can be packaged as multiple samples per bag).
+Only one sample per biohazard bag should be included, even if the samples come from the same patient (an exception is blood samples collected in standard vacutainer containers, which can be packaged as multiple samples per bag).
 Cushioning should be provided to prevent breakage.

 3. If breakage occurs, this will likely contaminate all other samples grouped together in one biohazard bag.
-Ensure that the patient name and additional identifier is on each container to allow matching to its corresponding requisition.
+Ensure that the patient’s name and additional identifier is on each container to allow matching to its corresponding requisition.

 4. Fill out the correct BCCDC Public Health Laboratory requisition and individual sections for instructions and insert it into the side pouch of the biohazard bag.
 Do not place it inside with the sample (in case of leaks).
 Fold the requisition so that the front is visible and place it in the pouch so that the requisition can be read.